 If they have a hectic schedule, they might appreciate a pocket datebook to keep track.
 For those whose plans involve a lot of partying, you’ll want to opt for soothing choices such as bath salts and green teas to help them recover.

 Are you all set?
-Knowing what to put in a Christmas hamper isn’t the problem – it’s narrowing your options down.
+Knowing the Christmas hamper gift ideas isn’t the problem – it’s narrowing your options down.
 Whichever items you settle for, you’re sure to put a smile on their face.